rapid7/vm-automation/README.md

 2.7.

 #### Note:
+* This is a dependency for an in-development internal R7 tool.
+Some functions might be modified in the near term with regard to parameters and return values to support that internal project.
 * VMWare workstation support may be a bit behnd ESXi
 * Currently, I have logging to the screen turned on to help with debugging.  vm-automation logs to a file passed into the intialization